weaver-engine/weaver/README.md

 end
 ```

-To weave a query, call `Weaver.Loom.weave`.
+To stream a query, call `Weaver.Loom.weave`.